neurodata/treeple/README.md

 Why oblique trees and why trees beyond those in scikit-learn?
 =============================================================
 In 2001, Leo Breiman proposed two types of Random Forests.
 One was known as ``Forest-RI``, which is the axis-aligned traditional random forest.
 One was known as ``Forest-RC``, which is the random oblique linear combinations random forest.
 This leveraged random combinations of features to perform splits.
 [MORF](1) builds upon ``Forest-RC`` by proposing additional functions to combine features.
-Other modern tree variants such as Canonical Correlation Forests (CCF), or unsupervised random forests are also important at solving real-world problems using robust decision tree models.
+Other modern tree variants such as Canonical Correlation Forests (CCF), Extended Isolation Forests, Quantile Forests, or unsupervised random forests are also important at solving real-world problems using robust decision tree models.

 Installation
 ============